How to Arrange Stacked Coffee Table Books Beautifully

 Do coffee table books have to match?

 This is preference.
-A mix of colors looks great in eclectic and colorful traditional styles while using all warm or cool tones can appear less busy.
+A mix of colors looks excellent in eclectic and colorful traditional styles while using all warm or cool tones can appear less busy.
 Neutral book bindings are the easiest to decorate with.
-Try incorporating colors that are already in your decor on top of white coffee table books.
+Try incorporating colors already in your decor on top of white coffee table books.

 My favorite place to look for used coffee table books is Half Price Books.
 I also love hunting for used or vintage coffee table books at Estate and garage sales.
 Most of my new decorative books come from Amazon so I’ve rounded up a couple of lists below with affiliate links for your shopping convenience.